aaronbalthaser/chatter/README.md

   B. Chat Form Component - serves as a dumb/child component.

   C. Chat Bubble Component - serves as a dumb/child component.

+## Min Requirments

+  A. View previous messages, with the newest message nearest the box where new messages are entered (so, reverse chronological order if you have previous messages appearing below the chatbox, otherwise, chronological order).

+  B. Write a message.

+  C. Have the message you wrote appear with the other messages, with your message as the most recent.

+## Walkthrough

+When the application begins running there are no chats.
+I left the fake database array empty.
+You can’t start an initial conversation with a simulated response by saying hello are anything you with.
+I created a small response generator that contains a small amount of responses to your message inputs.
+The conversation won’t last long, its only to show that the front end supports the ui updates for a realtime scenario.

+Anything that is said during the chat conversation is persisted to the backend by a fake database api.

+I left the message for the server developer in the backend_design_spec.md

+Thanks!